The Row House Reborn:Architecture and Neighborhoods in NYC, 1908-1929

 The New York City Historic Districts Council is co-sponsoring a lecture on row houses at the Museum of the City of New York (1220 Fifth Avenue) on Monday, February 8 at 6:30 pm.

+In the decades just before and after World War I, a group of architects, homeowners, and developers pioneered innovative and affordable housing alternatives.
+They converted the deteriorated and bleak row houses of old New York neighborhoods into modern and stylish dwellings.
 Join Andrew S. Dolkart, author of The Row House Reborn: Architecture and Neighborhoods in New York City, 1908�, as he traces this aesthetic movement from its inception in 1908 to a wave of projects for the wealthy on the East Side to the faux artists’ studios for young professionals in Greenwich Village.

 $6 tickets when you mention the Historic Districts Council! *A two dollar surcharge applies for unreserved, walk-in participants.